- Topaz Camp

 - Museum Project

 - Digital Archive

-The Topaz Museum has collected an impressive number of artifacts from the camp, including 87 pieces of art painted at the Topaz Art School, furniture also made at camp, jewelry, and other personal belongings.
+The Topaz Museum has amassed an impressive number of artifacts that were made at the camp, including 95 pieces of art painted at the Topaz Art School, furniture also made at camp, jewelry, and other personal belongings.

-A restored recreation hall gives visitors the authentic experience of what it was like to live in Topaz, the shoddy materials used to make the barracks, how people were subject to the weather, and the incessant dust and dirt that pervaded the living quarters.
+A restored recreation hall gives visitors the authentic experience of what it was like to live in Topaz.
+The shoddy materials used to make the barracks creates tangible evidence of what it was like to live in Topaz, how people were subject to the weather and the incessant dust and dirt that pervaded the living quarters.
 Mattresses stamped “WRA” show the exact type of bedding and cots issued to each internee.